NetanelBCN/Poor_Tooth/README.md

 # Poor Tooth

 Poor Tooth Game is an entertaining Android game where the player controls a tooth that is trying to escape from an invasion of candies.
-The tooth must navigate through the dental environment, avoiding candies to maintain good dental health.
+The tooth must navigate through the dental environment, avoiding candies and collecting apples to maintain good dental health.

 ## Logo